 California's Low-Income Weatherization Program (LIWP) provides low-income households with solar photovoltaic (PV) systems and energy efficiency upgrades at no cost to residents.
-The program reduces greenhouse gas emissions and household energy costs by saving energy and generating clean renewable power by offering the following two core services.
-The Department of Community Services and Development (DCSD) is the designated administering agency for LIWP.
+The program reduces greenhouse gas emissions and household energy costs by saving energy and generating clean renewable power by offering two core services: Farmworker Housing Energy Efficiency and Solar, and Multi-Family Energy Efficiency and Renewables.
+DCSD is the designated administering agency for LIWP.
 The following provides a brief description of LIWP subprogram components and offerings: